Generic Name: gatifloxacin (ga-ti-FLOKS-a-sin)

 Brand Name: Tequin

-Tequin tablets is used for:
+Tequin tablets are used for:

 Treating infections caused by certain bacteria.

 Tequin tablets are a fluoroquinolone antibiotic.
 It works by stopping the production of proteins that bacteria need to survive.